Cymbidium Orchid Care

 Watering

-They don’t like to completely dry out.
-Watering once a week is a good general rule but that will vary depending on what’s going on climate-wise.
+They don’t like to dry out completely.
+Watering once a week is a good general rule, but that will vary depending on what’s going on climate-wise.
 These orchids do appreciate a little more water during their growing season.
-Be sure to use room temperature water.
-Of course, rainwater is what they love.
-If you’re seeing brown tips on your orchid leaves it could be because there’s too much salt in your water.
-You should use distilled water instead of from the tap.
+Be sure to use room-temperature water.

 Humidity